kellyjonbrazil/jc/docs/parsers/asciitable_m.md

 character ('\n').

 Headers (keys) are converted to snake-case and newlines between multi-line headers are joined with an underscore.
-All values are returned as strings.
+All values are returned as strings, except empty strings, which are converted to None/null.

 Usage (cli):